Thursday, 21 April 2016

 The Pearl Roundel

 The pastoral residences plausibly were veritable melting pots where various foreign artistic languages converged.
-Archaeological excavations in these regions have proved the presence of good typologies acknowledged as distinctive of the diverse Eurasian civilisations, among them lots of silk fabric.
+Archaeological excavations in these regions have proved the presence of good typologies acknowledged as distinctive of diverse Eurasian civilisations, among them lots of silk fabric.

 Yingpan Man, Tarim Basin found, textiles, 300-400AD (?)

-Alanian culture, Sogdian silk, robe of honour, 9th-10th, Hermitage
+Alan culture, Sogdian silk, robe of honour, 9th-10th, Hermitage

 Robes of honour, Kucha kingdom, Kizil caves, 432-538, Tarim Basin